 You may need to have secret credentials in your working environment in order to access tools or data.
+Saturn Cloud provides a general method for setting up secret environment variables and files.
 For specific instructions on setting this up for Snowflake or S3 data storage, please see the Connect Saturn Cloud to your Data page.

 This is where you will store your credential information.
-This is a secure storage location, and will not be available to the public or other users without your consent.
+This is a secure storage location, and will not be available to the public or other users.

 At the top right corner of this page, you will find the “Create” button.
 Click here, and you’ll be taken to the Credentials Creation form.
 This will give you some options, starting with the type of credential this is.